-SSI projects are large, complex and can have major economic, environmental and social impacts.
-Community consultation is an important part the state significant infrastructure (SSI) assessment process.
+Community participation is an essential part of the state significant infrastructure (SSI) assessment process.

-The department also notifies relevant government agencies of the exhibition and meets with key stakeholders to get a better understanding of community views on the project.
+The department also seeks advice from relevant government agencies and may meet with key stakeholders to get a better understanding of community views on each project.